2016rshah/heckle/README.md

 At this point, if you open the resulting `index.html` file, everything will look pretty awful.
 But luckily, you can customize just about everything.

+(Also, if you want to get up and running quickly with [the Hyde theme](https://github.com/poole/hyde), follow the instructions in [this README](https://github.com/2016rshah/blog).
+It will look like [my blog](http://www.rshah.org/blog/) rather than just the skeleton and you can edit things from there.)

 ###Homepage

 The `index.html.hkl` will basically be the layout you want for the homepage of your blog.
 Just make sure it is a valid HTML file (with Javascript, CSS, whatever you want) and make sure to keep the following HTML element wherever you want the list of your blog posts to go: